A manual tile cutter is an essential home renovation tool. Join us as we review and evaluate the best manual tile cutter for beginner’s home use.

 - Some have mentioned that the tiles are a little chipped when cut

-Another great feature of this manual tile cutter includes a single rail guide that won’t flex when breaking the tile.
-Those that have purchased this manual tile cutter have given it rave reviews and mentioned that it works great when cutting both textured and smooth ceramic and porcelain tiles.
+Another great feature includes a single rail guide that won’t flex when breaking tile.
+As a manual porcelain tile cutter and ceramic tile cutter, this model is a top choice among home renovation experts.
+Consumer reviews have confirmed the cutter works great on both smooth ceramic and porcelain tiles.

 - Easily cuts through various materials

 - Nine-ball bearings for accurate and easy scoring

 - Spring-loaded pads allow for easy snapping of tiles

 - Comes with a single rail guide

 - Some have mentioned that the slide arm is not square to the fence